-Bioreactors: Since the impact of 3D cell culture models as an appropriate in vitro laboratory platform for the discovery of therapeutics and anticancer agents has been concerned and drawn the attention of scientists, the crucial following step to cope with the increasing demands is the up-scale 3D culture systems from laboratory to industrial level.
-Bioreactors then became the solution for a great spheroids formation with more precise control system, and quarantined reproducibility[61].
-With specifically design to suit the 3D culture approaches, bioreactors have been adapted in many ways, such as scaffolds have been added to the large cell culture chambers for high volume cell production.
+Bioreactors: Because the impact of 3D cell culture models as an appropriate in vitro laboratory platform for the discovery of therapeutics and anticancer agents have been concerned and drawn the attention of scientists, the crucial following step to cope with the increasing demand is the upscale 3D culture system from the laboratory to the industrial level.
+Bioreactors became the solution for great spheroid formation with a precise control system and guaranteed reproducibility[61].
+With specifically designed 3D culture approaches, bioreactors have been adapted in many ways.
+For example, scaffolds have been added to the large cell culture chambers for high volume cell production.

-Normally, bioreactor for 3D spheroid production can be loosely classified into four categories: (1) spinner flask bioreactors (Figure 2D); (2) rotational culture systems; (3) perfusion bioreactors; and (4) mechanical force systems[18,62].
-The general principle behind the bioreactor-based 3D culture systems is that a cell suspension with the optimal cell density is filled into the chamber and kept in agitating manner, either by gently stirring, rotating the chamber or perfused culture media through a scaffold using a pump system.
+Normally, a bioreactor for 3D spheroid production can be loosely classified into four categories: (1) spinner flask bioreactors (Figure 2D); (2) rotational culture systems; (3) perfusion bioreactors; and (4) mechanical force systems[18,62].
+The general principle behind the bioreactor-based 3D culture systems is that a cell suspension with the optimal cell density is filled into the chamber with continuous agitation, either by gently stirring, rotating the chamber, or perfusing culture media through a scaffold using a pump system.
 Bioreactors are equipped with media flowing systems to provide the nutrient circulation, metabolic waste expulsion, and homogeneity of the physical and chemical factors within the bioreactors.
-Therefore, bioreactor-based cell culture models are appropriate for intensive cell expansion and large-scaled biomolecule production, such as antibodies and growth factors.
+Therefore, bioreactor-based cell culture models are appropriate for intensive cell expansion and large-scale biomolecule production, such as antibodies or growth factors.

 Although bioreactors are labor-intensive and capable of producing a large number of spheroids[63], the produced spheroids are still distributed heterogeneously in size and number of cell population[31].
-Therefore, a manual spheroid selection is required for later re-plating onto a dish, if the spheroid size is needed to be controlled[64].
-Nevertheless, spheroid generation via bioreactors requires expensive instruments[65] and high quality/quantity of culture medium, the bioreactors can still provide greater advantages in industrial aspect that other techniques cannot compete[66].
+Therefore, a manual spheroid selection is required for later replating onto a dish, if the spheroid size needs to be controlled[64].
+Even though spheroid generation via bioreactors requires expensive instruments[65] and high quality/quantity of culture medium, the bioreactors can still provide greater advantages at the industrial level over other techniques[66].